gadenbuie/intro-to-git-for-scientists/IntroToGitForScientists.md

 The Google Docs technique is *real-time* collaboration.
 Files are hosted online, in the cloud, and anybody can open the file and start editing.
 Changes are synced in real-time for anybody else using the file, thus resolving the one-person-at-a-time problem.

-It doesn't completely resolve the tracking changes problem.
+This method doesn't completely resolve the tracking changes problem.
 You can see who changed what and when, but, after several rounds of editing, the document will be a mess of changes.
-Edits made to the beginning and end of the document may be part of the same "logical task", but good luck trying to figure out who did what and why.
+Edits made to the beginning and end of the document may be part of the same task, but good luck trying to figure out who did what and why.

 The other issue is that this style of collaboration only works well on documents that you would *want* to edit at the same time with someone else.
 Typically, that's limited to text documents, where writing content together is important.
 So this method generally doesn't help you keep track of coding changes.